 Figuring out how to sell your photography online can be overwhelming enough.
-And while rights and licenses related to selling photography may seem a foreign language, there are some terms and concepts you should know to help protect yourself from theft and infringing upon others’ rights when selling photos.
+And while rights and licences related to selling photography may seem a foreign language, there are some terms and concepts you should know to help protect yourself from theft and infringing upon others’ rights when selling photos online.

 Glossary of legal terms for selling photos online

 Editorial use: Permission to use in blogs, newspapers, magazines and other publications.